AustenLamacraft/Theories-of-Quantum-Matter/docs/outline of lectures.md

 ## Superconductivity

-Heisenberg's problem as a first encounter with the idea of renormalization. \emph{When perturbations attack II}.
+Heisenberg's problem as a first encounter with the idea of renormalization. _When perturbations attack II_.
 Cooper divergences.
 BCS theory.
 Anderson spin picture.

 ## The Kondo effect

 Log singular renormalization of scattering at second order.
-Poor man's scaling by Schrieffer--Wolf. \verb|Numerical renormalization group| See \href{https://github.com/LucasNogueiraMartins/NRG-Didactic}{this GitHub repository}
+Poor man's scaling by Schrieffer--Wolf. `Numerical renormalization group` See \href{https://github.com/LucasNogueiraMartins/NRG-Didactic}{this GitHub repository}

 ## Bose gas

-Gross--Pitaevskii. \emph{When perturbations attack III}.
-Bogoliubov theory and superfluidity. \verb|Gross--Pitaevskii in traps.
-Vortex lattices.|
+Gross--Pitaevskii._When perturbations attack III_.
+Bogoliubov theory and superfluidity. `Gross--Pitaevskii in traps.
+Vortex lattices.`

 ## Dissipation in Quantum Mechanics